akasection/durianpay-cs-dashboard/README.md

 make run-backend
 ```

-Server will be ready at `http://localhost:8081`
+Backend server will be ready at `http://localhost:8081`

 #### Frontend